Milillo-lab/Transmission_Lines/README.md

 3. command line

-   Note: Please you are in Opera-Processor now.
+   Note: Please ensure you are in Opera-Processor now.

    ```
    cd Opera-Processor # note: cd is must